CarolinaCapilla/bymiles-react-api/README.md

 - 2 hours for designing both pages.
 - 8-10 hours approx (in the span of 4 days) to write the code and test that it works fine.

-## Libraries used, decisions and Why
+## Libraries used, decisions and why

 Libraries:
 - Material UI: Although I could have used pure CSS to achieve the same results in terms of design.
 I have decided to use Material UI for 3 reasons.
 I have never used it before and I really wanted to try it out.
 Faster and easier stylized web development.
 Responsive designs right out of the box.